openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

      "givenName": "Zaphod"
    }

-Link an instances with other instances
+Link an instance with another instance
 ######################################

 Let us now link the minimal "Person" instance we've created with metadata defined in an other instance.
 The "Person" schema tells us that the property `"contactInformation" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#contactinformation>`_ is actually an edge that should link to an instance of type "ContactInformation".
 We will therefore have to create a second instance of type "ContactInformation".